d0leh/OpenData/README.md

 # OpenData
 Runs GenXSecAnalyzer and stores the result in json files

-Under "Filter by category", there is a list of all the sections and subsections for the 2015 MC samples.
-Removing the spaces between words gives the section name. e.g. Standard Model Physics -> StandardModelPhysics

-Folder Hierarchy:
-MC2015/ -> StandardModelPhysics/ -> Drell-Yan/
-                                    ElectroWeak/
-                                    MinimumBias/
-                                    QCD/
-                                    TopPhysics/
-Under each subfolder, the json files are stored under the name <sample_name>_<recid>.json. (e.g. DYJetsToLL_M-100to200_TuneCUETP8M1_13TeV-amcatnloFXFX-pythia8_16426.json)

 ## Access the data in the output files:
 ### Loading the output json files: